devhawala/dodo/readme.md

 ## Dodo Services - XNS with Java

-Dodo Services is an attempt to implement Xerox Network Services (XNS) in Java.
-It is currently much more work in progress than useful to provide services to existing emulated (or real) Xerox client environments like XDE or GlobalView.
-The work is focused up to now on building up the necessary infrastructure to provide XNS services (see section **Functionality**).
+Dodo Services implement Xerox Network Services (XNS) protocols in Java, providing XNS services to existing emulated or real Xerox client machines running XDE or GlobalView.

 Currently the following XNS services are provided by Dodo:
 - Time
 - Routing Information
 - Clearinghouse
 - Authentication
+- Boot
-- Printing (usable)
+- Printing
-- Filing (incomplete but usable)
+- Filing

+(although in most cases the implementation is incomplete regarding the specification, the services provide a working and useful subset for working "as usual" with XDE and GlobalView/ViewPoint)

-In fact, it is not a single Java program, but a set of programs creating a simple virtual network infrastructure, a kind of XNS-over-TCP/IP.
+In fact, Dodo is not a single Java program, but a set of programs creating a simple virtual network infrastructure, a kind of XNS-over-TCP/IP.
 This virtual network allows different programs to inter-connect, among them the Dodo server proper, a gateway to a (real) network device and of course the Xerox client machines wanting